SkylarZhao6/EvernoteGuide/_posts/2012-12-26-Create_Notebook.md

 ---
 category: Stuff
 path: '/stuff'
-title: 'Creating a notebook for planning'
+title: 'Creating a Notebook for Planning'

 layout: nil
 ---

-# Guide in creating a notebook with organized notes
+# Guide in Creating a Notebook with Organized Notes

 ___